MikaPOINT/ValorantFarmer/README.md

 ### ValorantFarmer👻

-・This is a Valorant XP farmer made by CipherKill but i changed it. (i'm bad at python lol).
+・This is a Valorant XP farmer made by CipherKill but i changed it.

   ・What is changing from CipherKill version?